-Manatee County has a permanent Household Hazardous Waste program for the collection of materials at the facility.
-Monthly collections are conducted for the residential citizens and annual or semi-annual events for the CESQGs.
-These events are advertised in the County's utility billing and the local newspapers.
+The monthly and occasional events described in the previous paragraphs are advertised in the County's utility billing and the local radio adds.
 General Household Hazardous Waste program information is available on the County's website at www.mymanatee.org/hhw.